Information for Prospective Students

 Faculty and Staff

-Instructor in Technical Theatre and Theatre Technical Director, B.A., SUNY Brockport.
+Instructor in Technical Theatre and Theatre Technical Director, B.S., SUNY-Brockport.
 Areas of focus: technical direction, lighting design, stage management and stage crafts.

-Adjunct Instructor in Dance; M.S in Dance Education, Columbia University.
-Areas of focus: Movement and Dance for Theatre, Modern Dance, Ballet, Choreography.
+Adjunct Instructor in Dance; BFA in Dance from The College at Brockport.
+Areas of focus: Modern, Ballet, Introduction to Movement for Theater and Dance Styles.

 B.A., Hartwick College